ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 lost
 - Requires additional ingress
 - Need another Form Builder Application to handle this flow
+- This will likely become a performance bottleneck
 - Still constrained by S3 28 day limit

 4. Multipart POST which includes JSON and files